-The authors wish to express their gratitude to the Natural Sciences and Engineering Research Council (NSERC) of Canada for the financial support to do the work reported in this paper.
-They wish to thank Chris Lesner, who expressed skepticism on the validity of deterministic chaos for the nonlinear dynamics of sea clutter in the early months of the year 2000.
-They wish to thank Dr. Behnam Shahrrava and Zhe (Sage) Chen for many useful discussions on the nonlinear dynamics of sea clutter.
-They also wish to express their gratitude to Dr. Alan Thomson, Defence Research Establishment Ottawa (DREO), for supplying the surrogate data for data sets L1 and H using the compound K-distribution.
-Finally, they acknowledge the helpful comments made by two anonymous reviewers in finalizing the paper.
+The authors would like to thank C. Lesner, who expressed skepticism on the validity of deterministic chaos for the nonlinear dynamics of sea clutter in the early months of 2000, and Dr. B. Shahrrava and Z. Chen for many useful discussions on the nonlinear dynamics of sea clutter.
+They would also like to thank Dr. A. Thomson of the Defence Research Establishment Ottawa for supplying the surrogate data for data sets L1 and H using the compound K distribution.
+Finally, they would like to thank the helpful comments made by the two anonymous reviewers in finalizing the paper.